rcmp-grc/rcmp-grc.github.io/careers-carrieres/application-candidature-2-1-en.md

         Description: Rotating 2D&nbsp;shapes
  </summary>
  <div class="mrgn-tp-md">
-        <p>A crime can be considered a cybercrime when a computer or other digital technology plays an important role in committing a criminal offence.
-The <cite>Criminal Code of Canada</cite> outlines the law around these types of crimes:</p>
    <dl class="mrgn-bttm-0">
           <dt>Reference shape</dt>
           <dd>An upright pink rectangle.
 A horizontal line runs across the rectangle near the top.
 A vertical line runs perpendicular to the horizontal line on the left side.
 The intersection of the two lines creates a square shape in the top left corner.</dd>